 - 2.1.1 This part of the Constitution describes the membership of the ICB.
-Further information about the criteria for the roles and how they are appointed is in Section 3. - 2.1.2 Further information about the individuals who fulfil these roles can be found on our website at Home | North East and North Cumbria ICB - 2.1.3 In accordance with paragraph 3 of Schedule 1B to the 2006 Act, the membership of the ICB (referred to in this Constitution as 'the Board' and members of the ICB are referred to as 'Board members') consists of: - a) A Chair - b) A Chief Executive - c) At least three Ordinary Members. - 2.1.4 The membership of the ICB (the Board) shall meet as a unitary Board and shall be collectively accountable for the performance of the ICB's functions. - 2.1.5 NHS England Policy requires the ICB to appoint the following additional Ordinary Members: - a) Three Executive Members, namely: - Director of Finance - Medical Director - Director of Nursing - b) At least two independent non-executive members. - 2.1.6 The ordinary members include at least three members who will bring knowledge and a perspective from their sectors.
+Further information about the criteria for the roles and how they are appointed is in Section 3. - 2.1.2 Further information about the individuals who fulfil these roles can be found on our website at Home | North East and North Cumbria ICB - 2.1.3 In accordance with paragraph 3 of Schedule 1B to the 2006 Act, the membership of the ICB (referred to in this Constitution as 'the Board' and members of the ICB are referred to as 'Board members') consists of: - a) A Chair - b) A Chief Executive - c) At least three Ordinary Members. - 2.1.4 The membership of the ICB (the Board) shall meet as a unitary Board and shall be collectively accountable for the performance of the ICB's functions. - 2.1.5 NHS England Policy requires the ICB to appoint the following additional Ordinary Members: - a) Three Executive Members, namely: - Director of Finance - Medical Director - Director of Nursing - b) At least two independent Non-Executive Members. - 2.1.6 The ordinary members include at least three members who will bring knowledge and a perspective from their sectors.
 These members (known as Partner Members) are nominated by the following, and appointed in accordance with the procedures set out in Section 3 below: - a) NHS trusts and foundation trusts that provide services within the ICB's area and are of a prescribed description

-- b) The primary medical services (general practice) providers within the area of the ICB and are of a prescribed description - c) The local authorities that are responsible for providing social care and whose area coincides with or includes the whole or any part of the ICB's area.
+- b) The primary medical services providers within the area of the ICB and are of a prescribed description These partner members should bring the perspective of general practice, primary care networks (PCNs), primary dental, community pharmacy and optometry providers. - c) The local authorities that are responsible for providing social care and whose area coincides with or includes the whole or any part of the ICB's area.